ThomasAlxDmy/etcd-backup/README.md

 ### Command line options and default values

   `-config` Mandatory etcd-backup configuration file location, default value: "backup-configuration.json".
-See [Configuration section](#config) for more information.
+See [Configuration section](#config) for more information.<br/>
-  `-concurent-request` Number of concurent resquest that will be executed during the restore(restore mode only), default value is 10.
+  `-concurent-request` Number of concurent resquest that will be executed during the restore(restore mode only), default value is 10.<br/>
-  `-retries` Number of retires that will be executed if the requests fail, default value is 5.
+  `-retries` Number of retires that will be executed if the requests fail, default value is 5.<br/>
   `-etcd-config` Mandatory etcd configuration file location, default value: "etcd-configuration.json".
-See fixtures folder for an example.
+See fixtures folder for an example.<br/>
-  `-dump` Location of the dump file data will be store in (in case of a dump) or load from (in case of a restore), default value: "etcd-dump.json".
+  `-dump` Location of the dump file data will be store in (in case of a dump) or load from (in case of a restore), default value: "etcd-dump.json".<br/>

     $ etcd-dump -config=myBackupConfig.json -retries=2 -etcd-config=myClusterConfig.json -dump=result.json dump